NURSING 7207 - Clinical Nursing Practice IV

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
-More information at Assessment for Coursework Programs.The following marking guides will be used for assignments:
+More information at Assessment for Coursework Programs.Refer to the Course MyUni Pages for assessment instructions and guides.

 Final results for this course will be made available through Access Adelaide.